nasearle/phaser-socket.io-game/readme.md

 The server then sends the updated `players` object, a random star location, and the current score to the new player using `socket.emit`, and sends just the new player's information to all the other players using `socket.broadcast.emit`.

-The `io` event listener contains three `socket` event listeners that listen for events from the client.
+The `connection` event listener contains three event listeners on the `socket` object that listen for events from the client.
 The first listens for a `disconnect` event.
 When it is triggered, it removes the player from the `players` object and emits a `disconnect` event with the socket id to all players (including the current one) using `io.emit`.

 The second socket event listener listens for a `playerMovement` event.
 It is responsible for updating all other players with the movement of an individual player.
 When it is triggered, it updates the `x`, `y`, and `rotation` properties of the player with that socket id in the `players` object, and broadcasts the player's updated information to all other players.